ryankapur/ryankapur.github.io/README.md

 * Less time animating, more time creating structured code & responsive design
 * Figure out how the hell the animation came to be
 	* Original idea was to have 'Ryan Kapur' persist after animation but this effect lead me towards an SPA design :)
+* Text is ilegible for users who use Ctrl+ to zoom
 * Buy a better camera than a Nikon D30 lol